ALPS + DOLOMITES PHOTO TOUR

 WHAT IS INCLUDED

-All accommodation (comfortable mountain huts and local hotels)
+All accommodation (comfortable mountain huts and stunning local hotels)

-3x traditional dinners *all food will be vegan-friendly and delicious
+3x traditional dinners at mountain-huts *all food will be vegan-friendly, fresh, and delicious

-- Night Photography (weather dependent, dates were chosen according to moon phases; if you are very keen on astro, I recommend going on the first tour, albeit the second one is still great for astro, the first one takes place during in the perfect stage of the lunar cycle)
+- Night Photography (weather dependent, dates were chosen according to moon phases; if you are very keen on astro, I recommend going on the second June/September tour, albeit the first one is still great for astro, the second one takes place during in the perfect stage of the lunar cycle)

 - Situational Portraiture